aimee0317/propensity_to_purchase_model/README.md

-# E-Commerce Customer propensity to purchase
+# E-Commerce Customer Propensity to Purchase